swiftlang/swift-org-website/_posts/2022-11-20-swift-summer-of-code-2022-summary.md

 > Author: [Kth](https://github.com/KeithBird)<br/>
 > Mentor: [Nate Cook](https://github.com/natecook1000)

-Kth: [swift-argument-parser](https://github.com/apple/swift-argument-parser) provides a straightforward way to declare command-line interfaces in Swift, with the two goals of making it (1) fast and easy to create (2) high-quality, user-friendly CLI tools.
+[swift-argument-parser](https://github.com/apple/swift-argument-parser) provides a straightforward way to declare command-line interfaces in Swift, with the two goals of making it (1) fast and easy to create (2) high-quality, user-friendly CLI tools.

 The GSoC project this year was about kicking off work on the upcoming interactive mode which advances these goals by prompting for missing required inputs and guiding users through unfamiliar command line tools.
 The interactive mode continues ArgumentParser’s approach of providing a lightweight coding experience, building on the metadata CLI tool authors already provide.